-Creamy Roasted Butternut Squash & Sage Soup Recipe
+Creamy Roasted Butternut Squash and Sage Soup Recipe

 - 2 medium granny smith apples